lewisf-UNI/A-Browser-Add-on-to-Support-Password-Spring-Cleaning/README.md

 This was undertaken as my 4th Year Project.

-The IDE used to run this project was Visual Studio Code therefore this IDE is recommended when the running the code.
+The IDE used to run this project was Visual Studio Code therefore this IDE is recommended when running the code.

 To do this follow these steps: